eugenelet/eugenelet.github.io/_pages/readings.md

 ### In Progress
 - Redmon, J., Divvala, S., Girshick, R. and Farhadi, A., 2016.
 You only look once: Unified, real-time object detection.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 779-788).
 - Redmon, J. and Farhadi, A., 2017.
 YOLO9000: better, faster, stronger. arXiv preprint.
--Redmon, J. and Farhadi, A., 2018.
+- Redmon, J. and Farhadi, A., 2018.
 Yolov3: An incremental improvement. arXiv preprint arXiv:1804.02767.

 ### To Do